Python-Markdown/markdown/docs/extensions/api.md

     return MyExtension(**kwargs)
 ```

-When Markdown is passed the "name" of your extension as a dot notation string
+When `markdown.Markdown` is passed the "name" of your extension as a dot notation string
 that does not include a class (for example `path.to.module`), it will import the
 module and call the `makeExtension` function to initiate your extension.